towercomputers/toweros/README.md

 $> makepkg -s -i -r -c
 ```

 #### 1.3.4.
-Update /etc/sudoers
+Update `/etc/sudoers`

-The tower tools assumes that the current user has full sudo access, with no password.
+`tower-tools` assumes that the current user has full `sudo` access, with no password.
 (Please refer to our threat model.)
 Check if /etc/sudoers contains the following line:

 ```
 <you_username> ALL=(ALL) NOPASSWD: ALL